A garvinea flower is a variety of Gerbera that is hardy and can thus be grown in the garden anytime of the year.

 This type of gerbera is also very beautiful as a floating flower as a decoration on a reception table for instance.

-G. garvinea ‘Sweet Glow’ by i_am_jim/Wikimedia Commons under © CC BY-SA 4.0
+Deep orange Garvinea by Jim under © CC BY-SA 4.0

-G. garvinea ‘Sweet Dreams’ shared by JC Raulston Arboretum at NC State University
+G. garvinea ‘Sweet Dreams’ (also on social media) by Nancy Doubrava for the JC Raulston Arboretum at NC State University